The What, When And Why Of Helicopter Engine Washes

-If you have questions on how to optimize your engine wash schedule, contact your P&WC Field Support Representative
+If you have questions on how to optimize your engine wash schedule, contact your P&WC Field Support Representative or the CFirst Centre.

 3. WHAT KIND OF WASHES SHOULD BE DONE

-, a water solution is used to rinse off salt deposits and light dirt from the compressor and gas path area.
+For engine desalination, a water solution is used to rinse off salt deposits and light dirt from the compressor and gas path area.

 To minimize the impact on operation, P&WC has recently introduced the possibility of doing a desalination wash on a hot engine immediately after engine shutdown, as long as you use distilled or demineralized water.